Doctoral Internship in Health Service Psychology 2025-2026

 Each CAPS intern has a private office with a sit-stand desk and desk chair; therapy chairs; a small, locked filing cabinet; bookshelves; adjustable lighting; a telephone; and a laptop with a docking station, dual monitors, biofeedback capacity, and regularly updated software programs and applications..

-SPSS has been installed on interns’ computers for dissertation or other research projects.
+SPSS can be installed on interns’ computers for dissertation or other research projects.
 If CAPS offers remote telehealth services at any point during the internship year, interns will use university-owned devices to carry out this work.

 CAPS has three group rooms with computers, internet, and projection capacity that may be used for meetings, groups, workshops, and training seminars.
-The Center also has a large testing room with individual testing desks and monitoring capacity, a biofeedback room, and a projective sand tray.
+The Center also has a large testing room with individual testing desks and monitoring capacity, a biofeedback room, and a library.
 CAPS has gender-neutral restrooms and a kitchen with a refrigerator, microwave, and dining access.

 Testing Services is located within CAPS and keeps up-to-date, standardized psychological and learning disability testing and assessment instruments.
 The Director of Testing maintains a library of assessment texts that interns may borrow.